JonasProg/Team15/docs/help.md

-# help
+# Help
-if you need help please contact Andreas Albers.
+If you need help please contact Andreas or Jonas.